jimhigson/oboe.js/writing/main/3_Background.md

 ways an improvement over long-polling, this approach nevertheless suffers from an unnatural data format.
-Whilst html is a textual format so provides a degree of human-readability, html was not designed with the goal of an elegent or compact transfer of asynchronous data.
+Whilst html is a textual format so provides a degree of human-readability, html was not designed with the goal of an elegant or compact transfer of asynchronous data.
 Contrasted with a SOA ideal of *'plumbing on the outside'*, peeking inside the system is difficult whilst bloated and confusing formats are tasked with conveying meaning.

-Both long polling and push tables are better throught of as a means to circumvent restrictions than indigene technology.
+Both long polling and push tables are better thought of as a means to circumvent restrictions than indigene technology.
 A purose-built stack, *Websockets* is poised to take over, building a standardised duplex transport and API on top of http's chunked mode.
 While the newest